Last updated on February 6, 2019

 The Treadmill Test

 The smart folks at Johns Hopkins University have taken out their calculators and looked at 58,000 people from all stages of life.
-They figured out that the closer you can come to your maximum heart rate (220- your age) during exercise, the more likely you are to live another ten years.
+The longevity nuts among them figured out that the closer you can come to your maximum heart rate during exercise, the more likely you are to live another ten years.
 It’s more complicated than that and, like all of these tests, doesn’t tell you as much as the headlines lead you to believe.
-But how close you can comfortably push yearself and your heart rate it still a useful metric.
+But how close you can comfortably push yourself and your heart rate is still a useful metric.